Strategy11/formidable-forms/readme.txt

 * Hide more notices from other plugins when on a Formidable page.
 * Fix: The colorpicker box in the form styler was off screen on some sites.

-= 4.0.04 =
-* New: Added several missing countries to the default options in the bulk countries list.
-* New: Include form ids in the form switcher dropdown.
-Searching here will also search the form key.
-* New: Double click on a field in the form builder to auto-expend the advanced options section.
-* New: Show more of the form title in the builder and include a tooltip when it's cut off.
-* Give the builder sidebar a bit more space.
-* Improve the way &, <, and > are sanitized and saved in the database.
-Strip them out in the fields that should not have them.
-* Fix: Some custom created field types were showing as text fields when created.
-* Fix: The form actions trigger options box was closing automatically when a box was checked.
-* Added frm_admin_full_screen_class hook for preventing collapsed admin menu.
-This is not supported, and is not the best experience with using the Formidable form builder.

 = 4.0 =
 * We've added a new, full screen builder for a faster and more enjoyable form building experience.
 * Moved all settings into the sidebar instead of expanding/collapsing under each field.